exonum/exonum-doc/src/get-started/java-binding.md

 Currently you have to build a native application to run a node with your Java service:

-- Install the system dependencies and [build](https://github.com/exonum/exonum-java-binding/blob/master/CONTRIBUTING.md#how-to-build) the application.
+- Install the system dependencies and [build][how-to-build] the application.
 - Follow the instructions in the [application guide][app-tutorial] to configure and start an Exonum node with your service.

 ## Known Limitations